luxprajapati/TIC-TAC-TOA-Game/README.md

 ## Credits

-The Tic Tac Toe game is developed and maintained by [Your Name](https://github.com/luxprajapati).
+The Tic Tac Toe game is developed and maintained by [Lux Prajapti](https://github.com/luxprajapati).

 ## Support